Self Breast Exams

 Breast tissue exams should be part of everyone's primary health care, and many people do self-exams monthly, in between annual doctor visits.
 The goal of a self-exam is to learn what your breast tissue is like so that you can identify any changes early enough to preserve your health, since some (though not most) breast masses or lumps may be cancerous.
 Detecting a lump or other change early is your best chance to get successful evaluation and, if needed, treatment.

-Women, men, and transgendered people can all get breast cancer, and self-exam can be part of anyone's health strategy.
+All people, regardless of Gender, can get breast cancer, and self-exam can be part of anyone's health strategy.
 It's best to do a self-exam every month; women in their menstrual years are usually encouraged to do the exam about a week after their period (hormonal changes during the menstrual cycle can affect the breasts, and size/shape changes and increased tenderness are not uncommon -- these factors will affect you less after your period).
-Men, transgendered people, and post-menopausal women can just pick a date and repeat each month thereafter.
+For everyone else, you can just pick a date and repeat each month thereafter.
 Calendar it so you'll remember to do the exam.
 Self-exams are a good idea for people in their 20s all the way through the lifespan.

 While you can learn more about the way your breasts change over time by doing an exam more frequently than once a month, it isn't recommended to do them too frequently -- subtle changes from day to day may make it harder to notice a true change, plus very frequent exams may lead to a "worried well" focus on one's own health that can lead to fear and stress.